IAmRC1/vue-firebase-crud-app/README.md

 # event-management-vue-firebase

-Project assumes you to have knowledge of setting up firestore and paste the config in Firebase.js file, also, create a database with name 'events' along with the keys in AddEvent.vue.
+Project assumes you to have knowledge of setting up firestore and create a database with name 'events' along with the keys in AddEvent.vue.
 Change the rules in firestore..
 ```
 service cloud.firestore {
   match /databases/{database}/documents {
     match /{document=**} {
-      allow read, write: if true;
+      allow read, write: if **true**;
     }
   }
 }
 ```
+Then create a folder 'config' under src directory and inside config, create a file 'customconfig.js' and paste you config in that file.

 ## Project setup
 ```